 questionnaire titled "Health Information Needs of Internally Displaced Persons in Camps Questionnaire (HINIDPCQ).
-The instrument was developed by the reviewed.
-The researcher using the literature questionnaire was divided five sections based on the research objectives.
+The instrument was developed by the researcher usina the literature reviewed.
+The questionnaire was divided five sections based on the research objectives.
 The questionnaire had restricted response options of highly needed (HN), averagely needed (AN), slightly needed (SN), not needed (NN), very great extent, (VGE), great extent (GE), low extent (LE) very low extent (VLE), strongly agree (SA), agree (A), disagree (D) and strongly agree (SD).
 These have corresponding values of 4, 3, 2 and 1 respectively.